New Halloween TikTok Trend that Could Damage Your Teeth

 Several TikTok users have shared a DIY Halloween trick that involves gluing fake nails to your teeth to mimic vampire fangs.
 These videos show people using nail adhesive and even super glue to get the nails to stick – both of which contain ingredients that can be extremely toxic, putting your teeth and overall health at risk.

 Dr. Cary Berdy joined the WJXT Morning Team to unpack this recent trend and how it can negatively impact your teeth and overall health, plus share other dental hygiene recommendations to keep in mind this Halloween.
+Continue reading to learn more, or view the full News4Jax segment here.

 While tooth enamel is the strongest substance in the body, it can still be easily damaged.
 The ingredients in both nail adhesive and super glue could not only severely wear down enamel and cause inflammation in your gums, but also be extremely harmful to your overall health if ingested.